Mount Sugarloaf Summit Day Trip

 How to get to Mount Sugarloaf Summit |

 From the free parking lot at 300 South Sugarloaf Street at the intersection of MA-116, you can hike a fairly steep, and challenging in sections, one-and-a-half mile loop trail.
-According to reviews, hiking up counterclockwise means you have a shorter, steep incline.
+According to reviews, hiking up counterclockwise means you have a shorter, steeper incline.

-At the top, there is a $5 parking fee for MA residents ($20 for non-MA residents); the day I visited, the ranger told me that there is no fee after 5:30 p.m.
-There are two paved parking areas and a porta potty.
+At the top, there is a $5 parking fee for MA residents ($20 for non-MA residents); the day I visited in 2023, the ranger told me that there is no fee after 5:30 p.m.
+On my recent October 2025 visit, there was no staff person at the pay station by the front of the parking area.

 What to see at Mount Sugarloaf Summit

-Once you hike up to or park at the top of South Mount Sugarloaf, walk past the ranger station to the observation tower.
+Once you hike up to or park at the top of South Mount Sugarloaf, walk past the ranger station to the three-tiered observation tower.
 There is a covered pavilion area with picnic tables (and a grill) and a sizeable grassy area below the tower you can walk around to see stunning views.

 As the season turns to autumn, visiting the south summit is an incredible spot for fall foliage.
 The top of Mount Sugarloaf offers dramatic vistas of the surrounding hills that pop with autumn colors.